dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Reverse proxy server for Foundryvtt (EN).md

 sudo systemctl enable fail2ban
 ```

 The program has two configuration files: /etc/fail2ban/fail2ban.conf and /etc/fail2ban/jail.conf.
-The ban limits are specified in the second file.
+The ban conditions are specified in the second file.

-Jail for SSH is enabled by default with default settings (5 attempts, interval 10 minutes, ban for 10 minutes).
+Jail for SSH is enabled by default with these default settings (5 attempts, interval 10 minutes, ban for 10 minutes).

 ```
 [DEFAULT]